-The types of investments held and the balance between them are deemed appropriate by the Trustees given the liability profile of the Scheme, the cash flow requirements, the funding level and the Trustees' objectives.
-The assets of the Scheme are invested in the assessed best interests of the members and beneficiaries.
+The types of investments held and the balance between them are assessed by the Trustees given the liability profile of the Scheme, the cash flow requirements, the funding level and the Trustees' objectives.
+The assets of the Scheme are invested in the considered best interests of the members and beneficiaries.